Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/README.md

 ## Scope of this phase

-In this phase of the tutorial, you will learn, how to add sign-in users to your Web App, leveraging the Microsoft identity platform for developers (fomerly Azure AD v2.0).
+In this phase of the tutorial, you will learn, how to add sign-in users to your Web App, leveraging the Microsoft identity platform.
 You'll learn how to use  the ASP.NET Core OpenID Connect (OIDC) middleware itself leveraging [Microsoft Identity Model extensions for .NET](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/wiki) to protect your Web App.

    <img src="../ReadmeFiles/sign-in-audiences.png" width="50%"/>